vigneshmersal/Laravel/Server/Terminal.md

 > `gedit [file]` - open file in notepad editor

+Gut Merge
+> Type some message
+> CtrlCO
+> Type the file name (such as "Merge_feature01") and press Enter
+> CtrlX to exit

 ## system
 > `df -h` - view free/used memory space for files (*-h* human readable)